 IVR Top Tips for Success

-Follow these tips for implementing a successful IVR Campaign:
+Follow these tips for implementing a successful Voice IVR Survey:

 - Send to yourself first!
 Send a test IVR call to yourself (and colleagues) to make sure the structure of your engagement works as expected and that your audio files sound good on a phone call (tips for recording audio).